Towards a New Urban Paradigm

 Cities are either helpful or unhelpful in achieving sustainable development.
 As the World Urban Campaign (WUC) partners declared in the 2012 Manifesto for Cities and further reiterate here: “the battle for a more sustainable future will be won or lost in cities.”
 How we plan, build, and manage our cities now will determine the outcome of our efforts to achieve a sustainable and harmonious development tomorrow.

 Well-planned cities afford all residents the opportunity to lead safe, healthy, and productive lives.
 Well-designed cities present nations with major opportunities to promote social inclusion, resilience, and prosperity.
 The WUC provides the framework for a movement with a collective contribution of committed partners united by shared goals and a common vision for the cities of the future of the city for the 21st century.
-It sets key principles and establishes essential paths for building a New Urban Agenda towards the Habitat III Conference.

 What is The City We Need?